leockl/tool-ahead-of-time/README.md

 ## Features 🌟

-- Tool calling support for ANY model (yes, ANY) available through Langchain's ChatOpenAI library (and by extension, ANY model available through OpenAI's library)
+- Tool calling support for any model available through Langchain's ChatOpenAI library (and by extension, any model available through OpenAI's library)
 - Handles conversation history like a pro
 - More robust than a caffeinated developer at 3 AM
 - Zero waiting for official support required